 TH Plantations Bhd

 There are several risk factors for our earnings estimates, TP and rating for TH Plantations.
-Key risks to the palm oil sector and TH Plantations are weather anomalies resulting in a poorer-than-expected output growth, lower-than-expected CPO price achieved, negative policies imposed by import countries, unfriendly policies imposed by the Malaysian and Indonesian governments on upstream or downstream segments, sharply lower crude oil prices making demand for palm biodiesel unviable, and weaker competing oil prices (such as soybean and rapeseed). — Maybank IB Research, Nov 27
+Key risks to the palm oil sector and THP are: i) weather anomalies resulting in poorer-than-expected output growth; ii) lower-than-expected crude palm oil price achieved; iii) negative policies imposed by import countries; iv) unfriendly policies imposed by the Malaysian and Indonesian government on upstream or downstream segments; v) sharply lower crude oil prices which makes palm biodiesel demand not viable; and vi) weaker competing oil prices (like soybean and rapeseed). — Maybank IB Research, March 4